Oral Hygiene and Overall Health: Why A Healthy Mouth Protects Your Whole Body

 6. Do you or does your child wear a mouthguard when playing contact sports?
 Shielding those pearly whites will help to avoid losing or damaging the teeth when the play gets tough.
 If part of it is hanging out of the mouth, it doesn’t count!

 A More Attractive Smile is on the Horizon

 At your consultation you and your dentist will develop a treatment plan to give you a better looking smile with a more natural proportion of teeth and gums.
+If needed, there are multiple types of orthodontic treatments; we’ll give you the dental plan that suits your personal needs.
 You will be impressed with images that show the before and after difference of our orthodontic care.